-Blood Cancer Doesn’t Stop: Our Stories Right now, in Australia there are 110,000 people living with blood cancer.
+Blood Cancer Doesn’t Stop: Our Stories Right now, in Australia there are more than 135,000 people living with blood cancer.
 These are the stories we’ve heard from those with blood cancer living through the coronavirus crisis.
 Blood cancer doesn’t stop: Mick’s story Mick must travel interstate for a life-saving transplant, a journey made more challenging by COVID-19.
 Blood cancer doesn’t stop: John-Michael’s story John-Michael is immunosuppressed, making him very vulnerable during the COVID-19 outbreak.
 Blood cancer doesn’t stop: Shelley’s story Shelley is having to navigate the COVID-19 outbreak only 110 days after her life-saving transplant.
 Blood cancer doesn’t stop: Paul’s story Super survivor Paul is thought to be one of the first Australians with myeloma to conquer COVID-19.
 Blood cancer doesn’t stop: Ari’s story Ari must travel across Queensland each month for life-saving treatment – plus deal with added COVID-19 challenges.